toninofox/levenshtein/README.md

 any 2 strings.
 2. Extension - Develop a small web application that exposes this functionality as a REST (or SOAP) web service.

+# SOLUTION
+Maven Multimodule web project made in JAVA

+The API REST module is very simple
+Single POST endpoint with JSON content type.
+The Request DTO has the two words to compare and the boolean to configure the operation as case sensitive or not.
+Tested with Jsonpath and SpringTest.
+Mockito has been added but not used at the end

+The Core module contains the algorithm that has been used to solve this problem: Levenshtein Created using the TDD approach

+Common module is just to configure plugins and easilly add further plugins in the future and modify the behavior between any environments defined.